bradhowes/AUv3Support/README.md

 * [SimplyPhaser](https://github.com/bradhowes/SimplyPhaser)
 * [SimplyTremolo](https://github.com/bradhowes/SimplyTremolo)

+# Swift 6

+The latest version now builds with Swift 6 with full concurrency checking.

 # Credits

 All of the code has been written by myself over the course of several years working on AUv3 app extensions.
 There are a collection of